BrightcoveLearning/BCL-API-References/Instructions/Project-Setup.md

 Generated references will be in `doc`.

-**Note to Learning Services only:** you need to duplicate the ...api directory and name the copy ...api-dev-docs
+**Note to Learning Services only:** you need to duplicate the ...api directory and name the copy ...api-dev-docs -- but do all your src editing in the ...api directory (the deploy script will take care of syncing to the -dev-docs directory)